 National Press Photographers Association (NPPA) Photojournalism students are encouraged to become members of the National Press Photographers Association, a professional group with more than 10,000 members nationally.
 Boston University’s active student chapter promotes professional workshops, has many guest speakers, sponsors field trips, and regularly schedules portfolio reviews and critiques by area professionals.

-PRLab is a student-run public relations agency open to students majoring in public relations who have completed COM CM 301 (Principles and Practices of Public Relations) and COM CM 331 (Writing for Communication), and who are second-semester juniors or seniors.
+PRLab is a student-run public relations agency open to undergraduate students (juniors and above) studying public relations who have completed COM CM 215 (Principles and Practices of Public Relations) and COM CM 331 (Writing for Communication) and master’s students studying public relations who have completed COM CM 701 (Contemporary Public Relations) and COM CM 707 (Writing for Media Professionals).
 The program was created to allow students to practice the skills studied in class.
 Students in PRLab serve as account executives for local nonprofits and government clients, and are required to work a minimum of seven hours per week.
 Students write news releases and brochures, plan and coordinate special events, pitch story ideas, prepare slide presentations and fund-raising campaigns, and write weekly status reports for their clients.
-Students who enroll in PRLab receive two academic credits per semester for a maximum of two semesters.
+Students who enroll in PRLab generally receive two academic credits per semester for a maximum of two semesters.

 WTBU is Boston University’s student radio station, since 1965.
 Located on the third floor of the College of Communication building, the station is entirely student staffed and managed.
 WTBU acts simultaneously both as a fully operational radio station serving the student community and as an excellent training platform for students wishing to go into professional radio.
 WTBU offers students opportunities to assist in all aspects of running a commercial radio station, including public service, promotions, engineering, sales, management, and on-air work.
 With live music, news, and sports broadcasted 24 hours a day, WTBU can be heard around the world at www.WTBURadio.org.